radumarias/rencfs/docs/readme/Testing.md

     apt install rustc
     rustc
   ```
-9. Run this in terminal:
+9. Create a `tmp` folder, which we will use to copy files from our machine, by pasting this in the terminal:
   ```bash
   mkdir tmp && mkdir mnt && mkdir data
   ```